Social Democratic Party of Lithuania: Popular support

-In early 1990s the party had between 3 and 5 per cent support nationally.
+In early 1990s, the party had between 3 and 5 per cent support nationally.
 It got most support from areas with light industry (e. g.
-Marijampolė, Vilkaviškis, Miksulėnai).
-By the end of decade, LSDP increased their support in Radviliškis district (probably, at expense of Democratic Labour Party of Lithuania (LDDP)).
+Marijampolė, Vilkaviškis, Miklusėnai).
+By the end of the decade, LSDP increased their support in Radviliškis District Municipality (probably, at expense of Democratic Labour Party of Lithuania (LDDP)).

 After merger of these two parties, LSDP gained support from most supporters of LDDP.
-In early 2010s, the party lost support due to deindustrialisation, rise of public election committees and Lithuanian Farmers and Greens Union (e. g. in Kaunas by 2011 got over 12 per cent of votes, but in 2019 the party received just over 3 per cent of the votes).
+In early 2010s, the party lost support due to deindustrialisation, rise of public election committees and Lithuanian Farmers and Greens Union (e. g. in Kaunas, by 2011, got over 12 per cent of votes; however, in 2019, the party received just over 3 per cent of the votes).